MayouKurayami/KK_SetParentVR/README.md

 - **Distance to Detach Female Arms (StretchLimitArms)** - When stretched above this distance, the arms that are currently attached to objects will detach.
 Unit in meters approximately.
 This has no effect when the arms are attached manually via the floating menu button or by the controller  **(Default: 0.5)**

 - **Distance to Detach Female Legs (StretchLimitLegs)** - When stretched above this distance, the legs that are currently attached to objects will detach.
 Unit in meters approximately.
 This has no effect when the legs are attached manually via the floating menu button or by the controller. **(Default: 0.7)**

+- **Male Hands Display Mode (MaleHandsDisplay)** - When male hands are synchronized with the controllers, this controls whether additioanl hands will show on female body parts when you touch them.
+Set to auto to automatically hide them based on the proximity of your hands. **(Default: Auto)**

 - **Male Yaw Rotation (MaleYaw)** - Enable/disable male body's yaw (left/right) rotation when male synchronization is enabled. **(Default: True)**